 - Glasses are the mainstay of treatment and low levels of astigmatism can be treated with standard contact lenses.
-For higher levels specific astigmatismcorrecting (toric) contact lenses may be necessary. - Astigmatism is correctable with SMILE or LASIK surgery. - When someone has cataract surgery any visually significantastigmatismisaddressedthroughincisions on the cornea to even out the curvature (astigmatic keratotomies or limbal relaxing incisions) or by insertinganastigmatism-correcting(toric)intraocular lens implant.
+For higher levels specific astigmatismcorrecting (toric) contact lenses are available. - Astigmatism is correctable with SMILE or LASIK or PRK surgery. - When someone has Cataract Surgery any visually significant astigmatism is addressed by inserting an astigmatism-correcting (toric) intraocular lens implant, or occasionally with incisions on the cornea to even out the curvature (astigmatic keratotomies or limbal relaxing incisions).